Change File(s) Date & Timestamp via CMD or PowerShell

 Set-ItemProperty -Path "example.txt" -Name LastAccessTime -Value $NewDate

-Additional resource: How to Know Which Process is Using a File in Windows 11
+Additional resource: Figuring out which process is using a file in Windows 11

 Get-ChildItem [Path] | ForEach-Object { [ScriptBlock] }